-Although honey bees can be useful for pollinating your greenhouse plants, bumblebees are considered better as they are less aggressive.
+Although honey bees will do an excellent job of pollinating greenhouse plants, they may become aggressive.
+Bumblebees are a better option as they are less aggressive.

 Can you put a beehive in the woods?

-You can place a beehive in the woods and the bees will travel up to 2 miles in search of water and food.
+You can place a beehive in the woods, and the bees will travel up to 2 miles for water and food.
 Conditions aren’t ideal for bees in the woods, so they won’t thrive like they would in a meadow of wildflowers.

 Can you put new bees in an old hive?

-New bees are perfectly fine for placing in old hives.
-Bees enjoy the fragrance of previous colonies and are more likely to stay if it’s been previously used.
+New bees will happily build their new home in an old hive.
+They enjoy the fragrance of previous colonies and are likelier to stay if it is pre-used.

 Beehives can be placed almost anywhere, whether you live in the country or city.
 The biggest considerations are local laws and neighbors.
-Food and water aren’t such a problem as your bees will travel miles foraging if needed.
+Nearby food and water are helpful, but keep in mind bees will travel miles foraging if needed.

-We’ve listed a lot of tips for placing a beehive but meeting all the criteria isn’t essential.
+We’ve listed many tips for placing a beehive but meeting all the criteria is optional.
 Your colony will adapt to their conditions and soon get to work producing honey.